Shramay Palta

 8125 Paint Branch Dr, College Park, MD 20742

-I am a third year Ph.D.
+I am a fourth year Ph.D.
 Student in the Department of Computer Science at the University of Maryland, College Park where I am advised by Professor Rachel Rudinger.

 I am a member of the Computational Linguistics and Information Processing (CLIP) Lab in UMIACS.